catid/CauchyCaterpillar/README.md

 #### Credits

 I posted about this type of erasure code years ago on my blog, but never finished the project.
-Recently Nicolas SAID sent me a paper from Dr. Martin Reisslein from ASU that explores a similar idea ( http://mre.faculty.asu.edu/CRLNC.pdf ).
+Recently Nicolas SAID sent me a paper from Dr. Martin Reisslein that explores a similar idea ( http://mre.faculty.asu.edu/CRLNC.pdf ).
 Based on the success of that work I decided to put my own spin on it and release here.
-Hope others find it useful!
+I hope others find it useful!

 Software by Christopher A. Taylor <mrcatid@gmail.com>